Emilius (horse): 1823: three-year-old season

 Emilius began his racing career at the Craven meeting at Newmarket on 14 April when he started 5/4 favourite for the Riddlesworth Stakes, a race which at the time had a prestige equal to the Classics and more prize money than the Derby.
 He won the 2,400 guinea prize, beating Talisman, from whom he was receiving three pounds.
 He then collected a further 1,500 guineas for his owner three days later without having to race as his rivals were withdrawn from the Dinner Stakes, and he was allowed to walk over to claim the prize.
-At the next Newmarket meeting he bypassed the 2000 Guineas to run in a Sweepstakes.
+At the next Newmarket meeting, he bypassed the 2000 Guineas to run in a Sweepstakes.
 When four of his opponents withdrew, Colonel Udney agreed to divide the prize money with Lord Exeter, the owner of Emilius's only remaining rival.

 At Epsom Emilius started the 11/8 favourite in a field of eleven runners for the Derby.
-Tancred was next in the betting at 13/8 with the 2000 Guineas winner Nicolo on 10/1.
-Buckle sent Emilius to the front from the start and he maintained his lead until the turn into the straight at Tattenham corner.
-Here he was joined by Tancred and the two colts quickly drew clear of the field to dispute the finish between them.
+Tancred was next in the betting at 13/8, with the 2000 Guineas winner Nicolo on 10/1.
+Buckle sent Emilius to the front from the start, and he maintained his lead until the turn into the straight at Tattenham Corner.
+Here he was joined by Tancred, and the two colts quickly drew clear of the field to dispute the finish between them.
 For most of the last quarter of a mile Tancred appeared to have the advantage, but Buckle was riding with great confidence and keeping Emilius under restraint until the last moment.
 When Buckle finally used his whip on the favourite, Emilius "sprung forward like a dart" and won by a length from Tancred with the rest of the runners too far behind to be placed by the judge.
 For Buckle, it was a fifth Derby and a twenty-fourth Classic.
-At Ascot in June, he started at 1/6 and won a 500 guinea Sweepstakes over a mile, his only rival being an unnamed colt by Whisker colt (later called Shaver).
+At Ascot in June, he started at 1/6 and won a 500 guinea Sweepstakes over a mile, his only rival being an unnamed colt by the Whisker colt (later called Shaver).
 He was then rested until autumn.

-At Newmarket, Emilius returned in the 1,200 guinea Grand Duke Michael Stakes on 29 September in which he faced the season's leading filly Zinc, the winner of the 1000 Guineas and The Oaks.
+At Newmarket, Emilius returned in the 1,200 guinea Grand Duke Michael Stakes on 29 September, in which he faced the season's leading filly Zinc, the winner of the 1000 Guineas and The Oaks.
 Emilius started at odds of 1/2 and won easily.
-On his final start of the year Emilius beat Cinder by three lengths in a 1,000 guinea Sweepstakes on 13 October to complete an unbeaten season.
+On his final start of the year, Emilius beat Cinder by three lengths in a 1,000 guinea Sweepstakes on 13 October to complete an unbeaten season.